JuliaAI/MLJ.jl/docs/src/target_transformations.md

 ridge = Ridge()
 ridge2 = TransformedTargetModel(ridge, target=Standardizer())
 ```
-Note that the all the original hyper-parameters, as well as those of
+Note that all the original hyperparameters, as well as those of
 the `Standardizer`, are accessible as nested hyper-parameters of the
 wrapped model, which can be trained or evaluated like any other: